iodepo/odis-arch/_sources/thematics/variables/index.md

 CreativeWork or URL.
 So this allows us to link a CreativeWork to a policy or principle statement.
 This has some very useful use cases where resources can be grouped based on their connection to those principles and policies.

+For this section on EOVs, it is used to link in the specification sheets for the measured variables.
+This can also be used to link in QA/QC documentation.
+There is no direct connection between the creative works linked here and the measured variables though convention would be to keep the order the same if possible.
+Such order is not maintained through potential serialization of the JSON-LD records though list order can be maintained with an @list keyword.

 ```{code-cell}
 :tags: [hide-input]